xnvme/xnvme/docs/tutorial/devs/index.rst

 .. code-block:: bash

-  # Synchronize your local git with the repos on the remote physical machine
+  # Sync source, build, and install xNVMe on the remote end
-  make cijoe-sync-git
+  make guest-provision

-  # Build and install **xNVMe** on the remote end
+  # Run the test suite
-  make cijoe-setup-xnvme-using-git
+  make guest-test

-You can do any of the **cijoe** things like the above.
+You can do any of the ``make guest-*`` things like the above.